cosminadrianpopescu/ng-cabled/README.md

 Problem solved.
 No danger of overwritting the parent class method and breaking the expected behaviour.

-Another bonus the `BaseComponent` is bringing is handling of the observables subscription.
-By extending `BaseComponent` and then instead of subscribing to observables, use `BaseComponent::connect` function, you can forget about observables and unsubscribing from them.
+`BaseComponent` brings as bonus the handling of the observables subscription.
+By extending `BaseComponent` and using `BaseComponent::connect` function instead of subscribing to observables you can forget about observables and unsubscribing from them.

 Example: